wagtail/rfcs/text/054-internationalisation.md

 All the alternatives have a space saving advantage in that `ForeignKey`s are usually 32 bit integers but UUID’s are 128 bits so 4 times bigger.
 But none of them have any advantage beyond that.
 Each one has disadvantages that I think outweigh this one advantage:

-* A `ForeignKey` to the source page (as used by [`wagtailtrans`](https://github.com/wagtail/wagtailtrans))
+* A `ForeignKey` to the source page (For example `canonical_page` in [`wagtailtrans`](https://github.com/wagtail/wagtailtrans))
   * You can’t have a `unique_together` constraint on this `ForeignKey` and `locale` because the source pages will have this field set to `None` (they can’t have a `ForeignKey` to themself!)
   * Querying logic needs to also take this fact into account and query for both the source pages and translations using separate filters (For example, `Q(id=source_id) | Q(source_id=source_id)`).
 This isn’t a huge deal, but you have to do this in a lot of places!
   * Deletion of the source requires choosing a new source language and updating all the translations
 * A `ForeignKey` to a different model (where there is one instance of that model for each group of translated instances)
   * This one is very similar to the proposed UUID approach, but instead of generating a UUID, it’s generating an ID from the `AutoField` of another model.
-This ID could be treated exactly the same as the UUID.
+This ID could be treated exactly the same as the UUID for querying and database constraints.
   * The tricky part of this approach is that we either have to find a way to create an instance of this model whenever something translatable is created (which could also be a non-page model).
 Or allow `None` in this field and generate the instance when the first translation is made, but this would require making the database constraints less restricted.
-In my mind, a stronger database constraint beats a slightly smaller field size.
+In my opinion, a stronger database constraint beats a slightly smaller field size.
 * An additional `AutoField` that generates integer translation keys instead of `UUID`s
   * Unfortunately, Django doesn’t allow more than one `AutoField` on a model